Vibrant Velvet Voice Productions Offers Anti-Racism Education for BusinessesInspiring Stories of Our Owners•Sep 18, 2020• 3 min read

 Skywalker Payne, founder of Vibrant Velvet Voice Productions, helps teams answer that question.
 A professional storyteller, she offers a R.A.C.E.S.
 (Race A Concept Explored in Story Circle) program for businesses to convene small groups of employees for a two-hour Zoom call where participants use “stories, questions, and games to examine ideas and emotions around race.”
 The goal is to improve interactions with members of the Black community, either as clients or staff.

-Below, she shares how she pivoted her business to offer anti-racism education courses for her community following the June 2020 protests.
+Below, Skywalker shares how she pivoted her business to offer anti-racism education courses for her community following the June 2020 protests.

 COVID-19 actually didn’t affect my business because I was and am an online business.
 What did affect my business was the protests that began in the summer.
 I realized all of my life I’ve been involved in anti-racist work without even calling it that.
 I was a performing artist, writer, and activist.
 I worked in nonprofits for peace and community organization and for Black rights organizations.